9. File Uploads and Document Processing¶

 # bytes_dir defaults to ./files inside the container; mount a PVC there.

-When the S3 backend lands, the recommended setup will be a MinIO deployment alongside the agent:
+The recommended S3-compatible setup is a MinIO deployment alongside the agent:

 helm install minio bitnami/minio \